Plans by Health Insurance Company

 - Income requirements based on household size and household income.
 As examples, earn less than $48,240 for an individual and less than $98,400 for a family of four

-- Not eligible for other government sponsored insurance, such as Medicare or Medicaid
+- Not eligible for other federal government sponsored insurance, such as Medicare or Medicaid

 - File taxes or be claimed as a spouse or dependent on taxes.
 Married couples are required to file taxes jointly.